magicalbob/vagrant_kubernetes/README.md

   "node_name": "machine",
   "kube_network_plugin": "cilium",
   "box_name": "bento/ubuntu-22.04"
-  "disk_size": "51200"
+  "disk_size": "100GB"
 }
 ```

 ### Details
 The Vagrantfile is created from a Vagrantfile.template.
 It only includes base definitions of the boxes.
-Provisioning (like update, upgrades and installs of dependencies) is done by the `Make_Kubernetes.sh` script..
+Provisioning (like update, upgrades and installs of dependencies) is done by the `Make_Kubernetes.sh` script. vagrant plugin https://github.com/sprotheroe/vagrant-disksize is installed to hand disk size.
 It automatically selects an arm64 image if running on an arm64 platform (e.g., Apple Silicon Macs), or an x86 image otherwise.
 The `Make_Kubernetessh` script uses the Vagrant insecure private key (~/.vagrant.d/insecure_private_key) to allow SSH into all the nodes.
 Before executing Kubespray on the first node, the script ensures SSH access is set up from node1 to all other nodes.